-Last Updated: 2/26/2019
+Last Updated: 12/06/21

-There’s a reason the hashtag #LuckWeLiveHI has over 750k posts on Instagram.
+There’s a reason the hashtag #LuckyWeLiveHawaii has over 3.3 million posts on Instagram.
 Living in Hawaii is an experience like no other, and we at Royal Hawaiian Movers get to enjoy it every day.

 When you live in a place where the Aloha Spirit is the law, you want to share it with everyone you encounter.
-If you’re thinking about moving to the ‘Aloha State,’ we want to share with you the top ten reasons we love it here.
+If you’re thinking about moving to the Aloha State, we want to share with you the top 14 reasons we love it here.
 (Is now a good time to mention that you’ll see rainbows just about every day, including on your license plate and your driver’s license?!)

 Reason #1: Two Words: Island Hopping

 Once you live in Hawaii, its islands are just waiting for you to explore.

 Reason #2: Adventure for Every Type of Adventurer

 Many people don’t realize just how diverse the geography of the Hawaiian Islands can be, which opens the door for just about every type of outdoor adventure.

 Of course, Hawaii is a watersports paradise, and a lot of activities revolve around the ocean, including:

 When you talk to other people about moving to Hawaii, you’ll probably hear someone say, “Living in Hawaii isn’t the same as being a tourist in Hawaii.”